chemi5t/pinterest-data-pipeline905/documentations/milestone_5.md

 ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
 ```

 This allows the proxy to receive requests from the `API`.
-The following message is seen from the `EC2` console: `INFO Server started, listening for requfifa states card for ests...`
+The following message is seen from the `EC2` console: `INFO Server started, listening for requests... `

 ![REST_proxy](../Images/08_rest_proxy.jpg)